buntine/pioneers/README.md

 ## Accuracy / Disclaimer

 It's always a little risky to "rank" people in terms of their importance.
-And although I've tried to be fair I feel compelled to declare that this website is intended to celebrate the achievements of the masters of our field and is no way attempting to belittle any one persons effort relative to anothers.
-It should be assumed that this data set will always be *somewhat incomplete* and *somewhat inaccurate*.
+And, although I've tried to be fair, I feel compelled to declare that this website is simply intended to celebrate the achievements of the masters of our field and is no way attempting to belittle any one persons effort relative to anothers.
+It should be assumed that this data set will always be *somewhat incomplete and somewhat inaccurate*.

 Contributions and corrections are always more than welcome!